1ipixalwolf/Game/README.md

     1. Continue improving existing features
     2. Require player to do other specific tasks from other sections to proceed in dread
     3. Improve formatting of console output
-    4. Give enemies names
-    5. Add super ability to fight
+    6. Add super ability to fight
-    6. Eventually:
+    7. Eventually:
         Make pet subclass of Combatants class
         Add pets for player to obtain